BenKaehler/q2-makarsa/README.md

-# pretty-easi
+# q2-makarsa

-pretty-easi is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.
+q2-makarsa is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.

 ## What is involved